j0lle/gpu-screen-recorder-selector/README.md

 If you record at your monitors refresh rate and enabled vsync in a game then there might be a desync between the game updating a frame and GPU Screen Recorder capturing a frame.
 This is an issue in some games.
 If you experience this issue then you might want to either disable vsync in the game or use the `-fm content` option to sync capture to the content on the screen.
 For example: `gpu-screen-recorder -w screen -fm content -o video.mp4`.\
-Note that this option is currently only available on X11 (it's not really possible to do on Wayland or it's a hit or miss).
+Note that this option is currently only available on X11, or with desktop portal capture on Wayland (`-w portal`).
 # Issues
 ## NVIDIA
 Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver. `extra/gsr-nvidia.conf` will be installed by default when you install GPU Screen Recorder and that should fix this issue.
 If this doesn't fix the issue for you then your distro may use a different path for modprobe files.
 In that case you have to install that `extra/gsr-nvidia.conf` yourself into that location.